666xyzw/gausspy/README.rst

 5. A Menu with 5 choices will appear:
 	1. Input file manipualtion
-		-> This gets you to the part where you can generate inputfile from xyz/spinpu/gjf files created with Jmol, Hyperchem...etc.
+		-> This gets you to the part where you can generate inputfile from xyz/spinpu/gjf files created with Jmol, Spartan, GaussView, Hyperchem...etc.

-		-> The first thing you have to give to the program is the path to the directory where the *.xyz files are located
+		-> The first thing you have to give to the program is the path to the directory where the *.xyz/spinput/gjf files are located
 		-ex.: ~/Programing/python/test/
-		**.The source files extension is handled automatically by gausspy.
+		    **>The source files extension is handled automatically by gausspy.

-		-> Second request is to enter the files route section, ex.: #P B3LYP/6-31G(d) Opt Freq=noraman *In a gaussian input file the first line is the route section where you can specify the functionals/basis sets, optimization, frequency calculation...and so on...
+		-> Second request is to enter the functional that will be used in the  calculations, ex.:B3LYP *In a gaussian input file the first line is the route section where you can specify the functionals/basis sets, optimization, frequency calculation...and so on...

+		-> Third request is to give the first basis set for the calculation, ex.: 6-31G(d)
+            * I named it first basis set because the program takes two basis sets.
+            This will be used in every calculation!

+		-> [OPTIONAL] Fourth request is to give the second basis set, ex.: SDD
+            * Now this part is optional as the fifth request!
+You ONLY have to enter a second basis set if the molecule contains second row transition metal(s)!

+        -> []OPTIONAL] Fifth request is to specifiy the second row transition metal so itt will be added into the input file, ex.: Rh

-		-> Third request is to give the charge and spin multiplicity, ex.: 0 1 -> by the way, this is the default setting.
+        -> Sixth request is to specify the molecules charge and multiplicity, ex.: 0 1

-		If you don`t eneter anything then this will be written in the file.
-		-> Fourth request is the extension of the new file(s), ex.: com -> this is also the default value.
+        -> Seventh request is to give the new file(s) extension, ex.: com

 	2. Data analysis